wisejnrs/pushmanifesto/README.md

 # Push Manifesto

-The **"Push Manifesto"** is about the vision, collaborative process and journey; with an approach that focuses on _waypoints_ pushing towards outcomes that xxx shared value.
+**"Push Manifesto"** is about vision, collaboration, inclusive behaviours, grit and the journey; with an approach that focuses on _waypoints_ over itterations resulting fit-for-purpose and shared value outcomes.

-**"Push Manifesto"** feeds the Maturity Model, evidence-based mindset, supporting scientific approach daring to explore the latent space building upon ...
+**"Push Manifesto"** feeds the Maturity Model, evidence-based mindset, supporting scientific approach daring to explore the latent space.